lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compressor sends the Least Significant Bits (e.g. LSB of the length field).
 The decompressor concatenates the x most significant bits of Target Value and the received residue.

-If this action needs to be done on a variable length field, the size of the Compression Residue in bytes MUST be sent as described in {{chap-CDA}}.
+If this action needs to be done on a variable length field, the size of the Compression Residue in bytes MUST be sent as described in {{var-length-field}}.

 ### DevIID, AppIID CDA

-These functions are used to process respectively the Dev and the App Interface Identifiers (DevIID and AppIID) of the IPv6 addresses.
+These actions are used to process respectively the Dev and the App Interface Identifiers (DevIID and AppIID) of the IPv6 addresses.
 AppIID CDA is less common since most current LPWAN technologies frames contain a single L2 address, which is the Dev's address.

 The IID value MAY be computed from the Device ID present in the L2 header, or from some other stable identifier.
 The computation is specific to each LPWAN technology and MAY depend on the Device ID size.

-In the downlink direction (Dw), at the compressor, this DevIID CDA may be used to generate the L2 addresses on the LPWAN, based on the packet destination address.
+In the downlink direction (Dw), at the compressor, the DevIID CDA may be used to generate the L2 addresses on the LPWAN, based on the packet's Destination Address.

 ### Compute-\*

-Some fields are elided during compression and reconstructed during decompression.
+Some fields may be elided during compression and reconstructed during decompression.
 This is the case for length and checksum, so:

 * compute-length: computes the length assigned to this field.
 This CDA MAY be used to compute IPv6 length or UDP length.